Minor-League-Esports/warden/MODERATION_WORKFLOW.md

 - The reported rule(s), description of the violating content, and submitted evidence.
 - Any later updates or evidence added by the reporter.
 - Whether the report belongs to an existing investigation for the same user.
+- The subject's existing cases, including cases that have no warnings or points associated with them.

 The report message provides these moderator controls: